jhu-lcsr/costar_plan/costar_hyper/README.md

 Configure `cornell_hyperopt.py` to run on the problem you'd like, the script supports both the cornell and the costar block stacking ataset.
 Sorry for the bad naming, this a historical artifact that should be resolved at some point in the future.

-Options include `semantic_grasp_regression`, `semantic_translation_regression`, `semantic_rotation_regression`.
-Once you have edited the file for your use case run the following command:
+Options for problem types include `semantic_grasp_regression`, `semantic_translation_regression`, `semantic_rotation_regression`.
+Uncomment the the settings in the file for the preferred problem type.
+Once you have edited the file for your use case, run the following command:

 ```
 while true; do export CUDA_VISIBLE_DEVICES="0" && python2 cornell_hyperopt.py; done
 ```

-This will run the hyperopt search on a loop with 100 random models and 10 Bayesian models each run until you stop it with `ctrl + c`.
-These limits are set due to an unresolved memory leak in the block stacking hdf5 reading code which has not yet been resolved.
-If you run out of memory lower this number.
+By default, this will run the hyperopt search on a loop with 100 random models and 10 Bayesian models each run until you stop it with `ctrl + c`.
+These limits are set due to an memory leak in the block stacking hdf5 reading code which has not yet been resolved.
+They can be modified in `cornell_hyperopt.py` by changing `initial_num_samples` for the number of random models and `maximum_hyperopt_steps` for the number of Bayesian models.
+If you run out of memory, lower these numbers.
 Your GPU should have at least 7GB memory, but preferably 10-12GB of memory.

-After running hyperopt, you will have collected a dataset of folders with results for each model, collate the results as follows:
+After running hyperopt, you will have collected a dataset of folders with results for each model; collate the results as follows:

 ```
-± python hyperopt_rank.py  --log_dir hyperopt_logs_costar_block_stacking_train_ranked_regression --sort_by val_grasp_acc --ascending=False --nofilter_epoch --filter_unique  && csvtotable hyperopt_logs_costar_block_stacking_train_ranked_regression/hyperopt_rank.csv hyperopt_logs_costar_block_stacking_train_ranked_regression/hyperopt_rank.html -o
+python hyperopt_rank.py  --log_dir hyperopt_logs_costar_block_stacking_train_ranked_regression --sort_by val_grasp_acc --ascending=False --nofilter_epoch --filter_unique  && csvtotable hyperopt_logs_costar_block_stacking_train_ranked_regression/hyperopt_rank.csv hyperopt_logs_costar_block_stacking_train_ranked_regression/hyperopt_rank.html -o
 ```

-`hyperopt_rank.py` produces a file hyperopt_rank.csv with all of the best models sorted by the chosen metric, in the above case `val_grasp_acc`.
+`hyperopt_rank.py` produces a file `hyperopt_rank.csv` with all of the best models sorted by the chosen metric, in the above case `val_grasp_acc`.
+Available metrics can be viewed in the file with column prefix `val_`.
+The `filter_unique` flag eliminates files with the same `basename` column in the .csv to avoid training on the same model multiple times.

 [csvtotable](https://github.com/vividvilla/csvtotable) is used to convert the csv files to html for easy viewing on a remote machine.
 You can also simply open the csv file in openoffice, google sheets, excel, etc, or the html file in a web browser.

-Next, directly edit `costar_block_stacking_train_ranked_regression.py` to configure a run through the top ranked models for perhaps 30 epochs, to see which ones perform best with more training. `costar_block_stacking_train_ranked_regression.py` will load the `hyperopt_rank.csv` file, sort it again based on the chosen configuration, then train each model for the specified number of epochs:
+Next, directly edit `costar_block_stacking_train_ranked_regression.py` to configure a run through the top ranked models.
+Note that you have to match `problem_type` and change `FLAGS.epochs`.
+Modify the file to run perhaps 30 epochs to see which ones perform best with more training. `costar_block_stacking_train_ranked_regression.py` will load the `hyperopt_rank.csv` file, sort it again based on the chosen configuration, then train each model for the specified number of epochs:

 ```
 export CUDA_VISIBLE_DEVICES="0" && python2 costar_block_stacking_train_ranked_regression.py --log_dir hyperopt_logs_costar_block_stacking_train_ranked_regression --run_name 30_epoch